mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

   Typically expert-based models or data-driven fraud models are used.
 * Fraud investigation: an expert has to go through all flagged cases and mark them as true.
 * Fraud confirmation: each flagged case must be investigated, involving further research if necessary.
-* Automated feedback: all new detected cases must be added to the DB of historical samples to make the detection better.&#x20;
+* Automated feedback: all new detected cases must be added to the DB of historical samples to make the detection better.
-* Fraud prevention: in order to prevent future cases.&#x20;
+* Fraud prevention: in order to prevent future cases.

 </details>